Randolph

 How to Pronounce Randolph

 Our model has identified 5 different pronunciations for the name Randolph.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 37.5% confident that Randolph is pronounced as RAN-dahlf.
-The next most likely pronunciation is RAN-dawlf, at 30.4% confidence.
+Our model is 37.5% confident that Randolph is pronounced as RAN-dahlf, which has 2 syllables.
+The next most likely pronunciation is RAN-dawlf, at 30.4% confidence, with 2 syllables.

 RAN-dahlf (2 syllables)